cyberskill-world/shared/README.md

 ## 🎯 **About**

-CyberSkill Shared is a modular utility library designed to:
+CyberSkill Shared is a modular utility library implemented by CyberSkill JSC to:

 - 📦 **Provide reusable utility functions** across multiple projects.
 - ⚙️ **Ensure consistent coding standards**.